 We here take propositions to be abstract ontological entities that bear a relation of satisfiability to situations in the world.
 Thus, when writing satisfies(s, p) we mean that p is true iff the Situation s obtains-in reality.
-We also define the predicate implies(p,p') holding between propositions meaning: (1) implies(p,p') $\leftrightarrow$ ( $\forall s$ Situation(s) $\land$ satisfies(s,p) $\rightarrow$ satisfies(s,p')).
+We also define the predicate implies(p,p') holding between propositions meaning: (1) implies(p,p') $\leftrightarrow$ ( $\forall s$ Situation (s) $\land$ satisfies(s,p) $\rightarrow$ satisfies(s,p')).
 The set of situations which satisfy a Goal G is termed G's satisfiability set.

 In contrast to Endurants, Events are perduring entities, i.e., entities that occur in time, accumulating their temporal parts.
 Events are triggered-by certain Situations in reality (termed their pre-situations) and they change the world by producing a different post-situation.
 Actions are Events deliberately performed by Agents in order to fulfil their Intentions.
-So, we state that if an Intention i of Agent X is the reason for the performance of Action a (by X) then X believes that a has as post-situation S which satisfies the propositional-content of i.
-In case X's belief is correct then we say that Action a achieves Goal G, i.e.: (2) achieves(a, G) $\leftrightarrow$ satisfies(post-situation(a), G).
-In other words, an Action achieves a Goal if the Action brings about a Situation in the world which satisfies that Goal.
+So, we state that if an Intention i of Agent X is the reason for the performance of Action a (by a) then a0 believes that a1 has as post-situation a2 which satisfies the propositional-content of a3.
+In case a4 believes Goal a5, i.e.: (2) achieves a6 believes Goal a7 believes a Goal if the Action brings about a Situation in the world which satisfies that Goal.